Alar-q/Tanks_LibGDX/README.md

 $ ./gradlew android:assembleRelease
 ```

-This will create an unsigned APK file in the android/build/outputs/apk folder.
+This will create an unsigned APK file in the `android/build/outputs/apk folder`.

 Before you can install or publish this APK, you must sign it.
-The APK build by the above command is already in release mode, you only need to follow the steps for keytool and jarsigner.
+The APK build by the above command is already in release mode,
+you only need to follow the steps for keytool and jarsigner.

 You can install this APK file on any Android device that allows installation from unknown sources.